mmmaat/libgammatone/README.md

+****

+# Why libgammatone ?

 Gammatone filters are linear filters widely used as cochlear models in auditory processing.
-Applications cover, among others, voice recognition, sound localization and hearing aids design.
+Applications cover, among others:

+- Auditory modeling,
+- Voice recognition,
+- Sound localization,
+- Hearing aids design.

 A lot of open source implementations have been proposed over years, mainly in Matlab or python, few in C or C++.
-Among these, **libgammatone** aims to be **standard C++ implementation** suitable for research and engineering purpose.
+Among these, **libgammatone** aims to be **standard C++ implementation**, suitable for research and engineering purpose.

+- Documented and tested
-- Clear and easy to use interface
+- Clear and extensible interface
 - Fast and efficient
-- Extensible and generic design
-- Documented and tested

 # Installation